Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 I confess that I'm still building my skills, relying upon my hiking partner (a.k.a. husband) for navigation, when I really shouldn't.

-It's one of my vows this hiking season: learn to navigate confidently using the aforementioned map and a compass.
+It's one of my vows this hiking season: learn to navigate confidently using the aforementioned map and a compass like this.

 And there's always a new GPS system to master!

 To play it really safe, also carry a Personal Locator device.